Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Introduction

 Our contributions can be summarized as below:

 \begin{itemize} \item We propose a novel diversity-based acquisition function for AL in 3D object detection.
 We exploit the multimodal information provided in an AV dataset and propose spatial and temporal diversity objectives for querying informative samples. \item We propose to evaluate the AL methods under realistic annotation cost measurement.
-We show that the choice of cost measurement can significantly affect the evaluation results and highlight the importance of using realistic cost measurement to properly evaluate AL methods. \item We look into the cold-start problem of AL and demonstrate that the proposed acquisition function can provide an effective solution to this. \end{itemize}
+We show that the choice of cost measurement can significantly affect the evaluation results and highlight the importance of using realistic cost measurement to properly evaluate AL methods. \item We present the first pilot study of active learning for object detection in the context of autonomous driving tasks.
+We hope this work will draw attention from the community developing active learning algorithms to tackle realistic challenges. \end{itemize}